brianr747/platform/README.md

 - CANSIM manual downloaded table (CSV) parsing.
 - Quandl.

-*Databases*
+### Databases

 - TEXT: Save each series as a text file in a local directory.
 This is good enough for a casual user, and is useful for debugging and unit testing.
 - SQLITE: The SQLite database is supported, although with minimal features.

-No meta-data support until the SQL interface is attacked.
+Meta-data support is extremely minimal.
+Although useful, not a priority for my own work.
+So it will wait until after refactoring is underway.

 (Note: Starting with sqlite3, since that is installed with Python.
 Will worry about compatability with other SQL formats later.)

-*Dynamic Loading*
+### Dynamic Loading

 Series are loaded with a single *fetch()* command that sits between user code and the underlying API's.
 This means that there is only a single